riganti/dotvvm-docs/Controls/tailwind/CheckBox/sample2/sample.md

-﻿# CheckBox with CheckedItems
+## Sample 2: CheckedItems Collection

-Bind multiple checkboxes to one collection using `CheckedItems` and `CheckedValue`.
+Use `CheckedItems` together with `CheckedValue` when multiple checkboxes should add and remove values in a collection.